UWPCE-PythonCert/PythonCertDevel/source/exercises/string_formatting.rst

 That works!

-So you want to find a string formatting operator that will "pad" the number with zeros for you.
+So you need to find a string formatting operator that will "pad" the number with zeros for you.

 2) The second element is a floating point number.
 You should display it with 2 decimal places shown.